abbaswasim/simple-debug/README.md

 ## To fix
 - Need a method to reset all breakpoints
 - A method to update breakpoints according to the `overlays` in the source file
+- Very complex for this usecase but maybe in the futuer migrate to using lldb syntax for the breakpoints itself